dhbalaji/docusauras-dhbalaji-blog/blog/2024/warranty-claim-request-response-cycle.md

 #### **406 Not Acceptable (Customer-Induced Damage)**

 Warranty claims for damage caused by misuse are promptly denied.
 Spilled coffee on your laptop?
 Dropped your phone?
-The terms and conditions were crystal clear—this one's on you.
+The terms and conditions were crystal clear.
+This one's on you.

 #### **408 Request Timeout (No Response from Company)**